Dr. Duff Post - 20th And 26th Mayor Of Tampa

 Born in Tampa, Duff Post was the son of Tampa's 5th Mayor, Madison Post.
-After his father's death in 1867, Duff became a live-in clerk in a general store owned by Jose Vigil, a Cuban immigrant.
-He attended local schools and, afterward, graduated with a degree in dentistry.
-Post returned to Tampa where he established a dental practice, became involved in local politics and was a successful entrepreneur.
-On January 3, 1879, Duff Post married Alberti Johnson, a native of Savannah, Georgia in Whiteville, Marion County, Florida.
-Post's business ventures included establishing an ice cream saloon and restaurant in the Masonic Lodge Building in downtown Tampa that opened on March 31, 1877.
-From 1881-1883, he served as Tampa's City Marshal and as a Captain in the 4th Regiment of the Florida Militia.
+He attended local schools and then graduated with a degree in dentistry from the Philadelphia Dental College.
+Dr. Post returned to Tampa where he established a dental practice, became involved in local politics, and was a successful entrepreneur.
+His business ventures included establishing an ice cream parlor and restaurant in the Masonic Lodge Building in downtown Tampa.
+In 1873, he was President of the Board of Health in Hillsborough County.
+From 1881 until 1883, he served as Tampa's City Marshal.

-In 1883, Post was elected Mayor, the second native of Tampa to hold the office.
-He served three successive one-year terms.
-During his first period as mayor, Post's administration gave Henry Plant authority to extend his railroad system to Tampa.
-The town council also extended privileges to Plant's Steamship Company At the same time, July 5, 1883, the mayor and council leased land for thirty dollars a year on Polk, Zack and Twiggs Streets to the Plant Investment Company where Plant constructed the railroad's western terminal points.
-In addition, a wharf was constructed at the edge of Polk Street to serve as a receiving dock for railroad building materials.
-Plant also purchased vast tracks of land for the construction of passenger and freight stations.
+In 1883, Dr. Post was elected Mayor of Tampa, the second native of Tampa to hold the office.
+Subsequent elections were held in 1884 and 1885, and he was again elected, serving three successive one year terms.
+During his first term, Mayor Post's administration gave Henry B. Plant authority to extend his railroad system to Tampa.
+The Town Council also extended privileges to Plant's steamship company.
+A wharf was constructed at the edge of Polk Street to serve as a receiving dock for railroad building materials.
+Plant also purchased vast tracts of land for the construction of passenger and freight stations.

 Sources for this Biographical Sketch: